skip to content

 Disposal of the body

-Subject to the provisions of the Transplantation and Anatomy Act 1983 (SA) , the executor has responsibility for the disposal of the deceased's body, but a testator may have specific wishes in this regard, for example, to be cremated and have their ashes spread over the sea from a particular place.
-These specific wishes can be stated by the testator in their will.
+Subject to the provisions of the Transplantation and Anatomy Act 1983 (SA), the executor is responsible for the disposal of the deceased's body.
+A testator may have specific wishes in this regard, for example, to be cremated and have their ashes spread over the sea from a particular place.
+These specific wishes can be included in the testator's will.

 Care of children

-Normally, both parents are jointly responsible for the care of their children under 18, unless a court order changes parental responsibility.
-This means that if one parent dies, the surviving parent would assume sole responsibility for the child(ren).
+Usually, both parents are jointly responsible for the care of their children under the age of 18, unless a court order changes parental responsibility.
+This means that if one parent dies, the surviving parent would assume sole responsibility for the children.
 There is no need for any direction in the will.

-A parent with sole responsibility for the long term care, welfare and development of a child (because of a Family Court order, or because the other parent is not named on the birth certificate, or has died) can state in their will who will care for their minor children after their death.
+A parent or guardian with sole responsibility for the long term care, welfare and development of a child (because of a court order, or because the other parent is not named on the birth certificate, or has died) can state in their will who will care for their children after their death.

-Whether or not there is a direction in the will, if the carer parent dies and the family cannot agree about who should care for the child, an application to the Family Law Courts may be necessary to determine who should care for the child.
+Whether or not there is a direction in the will, if the carer parent dies and the family cannot agree about who should care for the child, someone may need to apply to the Federal Circuit and Family Court to determine who should care for the child.
 For more information, see Arrangements for children.

-It sometimes happens that both spouses die at the same time or within a short time of each other.
-When spouses die at the same time, under South Australian law there is no presumption (that is, it is not taken as a fact) that the older died first.
-Where there is no proof of who died first, it may be necessary (for example, where the deceased were joint tenants) to apply to the court for guidance as to the distribution of the estate.
+It is not uncommon for spouses or domestic partners to die at the same time or within a short time of each other.
+Before 1 January 2025, there was no codified presumption under South Australian law to provide certainty as to the legal effect of such deaths.
+Where there was no proof of who died first, it would sometimes be necessary to apply to the court for guidance as to the distribution of the estates.

 Changing a will

-A will remains in force until the testator formally changes or revokes it [Wills Act 1936 (SA) s 21].
-The fact that circumstances have altered does not mean that the will stops operating or that it changes to meet the altered circumstances.
-The only exceptions are when a person commences or ends a registered relationship or marriage.
+A will remains in force until the testator formally changes or revokes it [Succession Act 2023 (SA) s 17].
+The fact that personal circumstances have changed does not mean that the will stops operating or that it changes to meet the changed circumstances [s 17(2)].
+The only exceptions are when a person starts or ends a registered relationship or marriage.

 Registered relationships, marriage and separation

-The end of a registered relationship or marriage revokes any bequest to the former spouse or partner or appointment of the former spouse or partner as executor unless it is clear from the will that the end of the registered relationship or marriage is to have no effect [s 20A].
-The Act defines when a registered relationship or marriage is taken to have ended.
+The end of a registered relationship or marriage revokes any bequest to the former spouse or partner or appointment of the former spouse or partner as executor, unless it is clear from the will that the end of the registered relationship or marriage is to have no effect [s 19].
+The Act defines when a registered relationship or marriage is taken to have ended [s 3(2)].

-It is wise to seek legal advice about a will after commencing a registered relationship, marriage or separation.
+It is best to seek legal advice about a will after commencing a registered relationship, marriage or separation.

 Updating a will

-A codicil has to meet the formal requirements of a will (see Valid wills) and should refer to the original will and the date it was made.
+A codicil must meet the formal requirements of a will (see Valid wills) and should refer to the original will and the date it was made.
 It need not be witnessed by the same people who witnessed the original will, but it must have a properly signed attestation clause.

 Cancelling a will

 A testator who wants to replace, or stop the operation of, an existing will should be sure that the existing will is revoked.
-A later will may revoke an earlier will by implication, that is, when the terms of the later will contradict the terms of the earlier will [see Wills Act 1936 (SA) s 22(b)].
-However, this can lead to uncertainty, and so the inclusion of a revocation clause is preferable [s 22(c)].
+A later will may revoke an earlier will by implication, that is, when the terms of the later will contradict the terms of the earlier will [see Succession Act 2023 (SA) s 17(1)(c)].
+However, this can lead to uncertainty, and so the inclusion of a revocation clause is preferable [s 17(1)(d)].

-A will can be revoked by tearing it up or otherwise destroying it provided it is with the intention of revoking the will.
-This must be done by the testator or the testator can ask someone else to do it [s 22 (d)].
+A will can be revoked by physically destroying it (such as by tearing it or burning it), provided it is with the intention of revoking the will.
+This must be done by the testator or the testator can ask someone else to do it [s 17(1)(e)].

 a person will die intestate unless a new will is made.